andrewsuzuki/elm-todo-rest-api/README.md

 ## Beginners

-If you haven't installed elm yet, do so [here](http://elm-lang.org/install).

 I recommend following roughly this order for checking out the code:

 `Main → Models → Messages → Update → View`